On the Covers of Orbifold Curves Preserving the Slope Stability under Pullback: Preliminaries, Notation and Conventions

-We note that a stacky curve $\mathfrak{X}$ is \'{e}tale locally a quotient stack (\cite[Theorem~11.3.1]{Olsson}).
-When $\mathfrak{X}$ is an orbifold curve, this description produces a finite data of certain Galois field extensions associated to finitely many closed points of the Coarse moduli curve, called a formal orbifold curve (introduced in \cite{P} when $k = \mathbb{C}$; generalized over fields of arbitrary characteristic in \cite{KP}).
+A stacky curve $\mathfrak{X}$ is \'{e}tale locally a quotient stack (\cite[Theorem~11.3.1]{Olsson}).
+When $\mathfrak{X}$ is an orbifold curve, this local structure produces a finite data of certain Galois field extensions associated to finitely many closed points of the Coarse moduli curve $X$; the curve $X$ together with this finite data is called a formal orbifold curve (introduced in \cite{P} when $k = \mathbb{C}$; generalized over algebraically closed fields of arbitrary characteristic in \cite{KP}).
+By Theorem~\ref{thm_equiv}, the assignment of a formal orbifold curve to an orbifold curve is an equivalence of categories.

-\begin{definition} A \textit{formal orbifold curve} is a pair $(X,P)$ where $X$ is a smooth $k$-curve and $P$ is a branch data, i.e. a function that to every closed point $x \in X$ associates a finite Galois extension $P(x)$ of $K_{X,x}$ (in some fixed separable algebraic closure of $K_{X,x}$) such that the set $\Supp(P)$, called the \textit{support} of $P$, defined as
+\begin{definition}[{\cite[Definition~2.1]{KP}}] A \textit{formal orbifold curve} is a pair $(X,P)$ where $X$ is a smooth $k$-curve and $P$ is a \textit{branch data}, i.e. a function that to every closed point $x \in X$ associates a finite Galois extension $P(x)$ of $K_{X,x} = \text{\rm QF}(\widehat{\mathcal{O}}_{X,x})$ (in some fixed separable algebraic closure of $K_{X,x}$) such that the set

-is a finite set of closed points of $X$.
+called the \textit{branch locus} of $P$, is a finite set of closed points of $X$.
 A formal orbifold curve $(X,P)$ is said to be \textit{connected} (respectively, \textit{projective}) if the $k$-curve $X$ is connected (respectively, projective). \end{definition}